 The authors of one 2020 article reviewed eight studies investigating CBD’s role in treating various anxiety disorders.

-The authors found evidence to support the use of CBD as an effective monotherapy or complementary therapy for treating generalized anxiety disorder, social anxiety disorder, and post-traumatic stress disorder.
+The authors found evidence to support the use of CBD as an effective monotherapy or complementary therapy for treating generalized anxiety, SAD, and PTSD.

-The dosage that a person takes to relieve anxiety depends on the CBD product and how they administer it.
+The ideal dosage for an individual to relieve anxiety depends on the CBD product, how they administer it, and personal health factors.

 CBD administration methods include: